mana-z/bashtest/README.md

 ```

 For ignoring of tests, you may append an arbitrary prefix to the function name, as that will
-effectively be ignored by the test lookup.
+be ignored by the test discovery.

 See [example.sh](example.sh) for example use

 ## TODO

-- Triggering individual tests
+- Triggering individual tests or groups
 - ?